-CTEP expects that the initial protocol authoring should take about 30 days to complete in order to comply with OEWG guidelines.
+CTEP expects that the initial protocol authoring should take about 30 days to complete to comply with OEWG guidelines.

 For a protocol not authored by CPWS, CTEP strongly urges the PI to use the protocol template provided with the full LOI approval letter.
 The protocol must also comply with current FDA electronic submission requirements.
-By using the CTEP protocol template, the PI can be assured that the protocol submission will not be returned for administrative reasons.
+Using the CTEP protocol template, can ensure that the protocol submission will not be returned for administrative reasons.
 The initial protocol submission must also be accompanied by the sample Informed Consent and a Protocol Submission Worksheet (PSW).
-All of these documents may be found on the CTEP website under the section for Protocol Development.
+Templates of these documents are on the Protocol Development page of the CTEP website.

 Once PIO receives the protocol and finds that the submission is complete, it will be reviewed by CTEP's internal PRC.
 After the review, the PI and the protocol development team will receive a Consensus Review of CTEP's comments and a meeting request for a conference call to discuss the review of the protocol and further protocol development.
 Most protocols require one or two revisions after PRC review.
-The steps for revisions are outlined in the ETCTN Protocol Revision and Amendment Process Information Page.
-Additionally, if the PI is new to CTEP, the Pharmaceutical Management Branch (PMB) will contact the PI with instructions on how to register as a CTEP PI (for more information, visit the Registration and Credential Repository page).
+If the PI is new to CTEP, the Pharmaceutical Management Branch (PMB) staff will contact the PI with instructions on how to register as a CTEP PI.
+The CTEP Registration and Credential Repository page provides more information on CTEP registration process.

-Once all outstanding issues for the protocol have been resolved, CTEP will issue an approval on hold letter and will forward the protocol to the Food and Drug Administration (FDA) if the study is being filed to a new CTEP held Investigational New Drug (IND) and the NCI Central Institutional Review Board (CIRB) for simultaneous review.
-The PI (or CPWS team) will be instructed to complete the CIRB application and submit it directly to the CIRB.
-For further information regarding CIRB processes, refer to ETCTN NCI CIRB Initiative Information Page.
+Once all outstanding issues for the protocol have been resolved, CTEP will issue an approval on hold letter and forward the protocol for review.
+Additional reviews are conducted by the FDA, if the study is being filed to a new CTEP held Investigational New Drug (IND) and the NCI Central Institutional Review Board (CIRB).
+The PI (or CPWS team) will be instructed to complete the CIRB application and submit it directly to the CIRB; the ETCTN NCI CIRB Initiative Information Page provides more information about the CIRB process.

-The protocol is also sent to NCI's Clinical Trials Reporting Office (CTRO) by PIO in order to register the trial in ClinicalTrials.gov and obtain an NCT number.
+The PIO will also submit the protocol to NCI's Clinical Trials Reporting Office (CTRO) to register the trial in ClinicalTrials.gov and obtain an NCT number.